-The fields of healthcare and health education are increasingly important in our society.
-To support these emerging career fields is the need to understand how “health” is communicated to us and how that communication impacts our views and behaviors concerning health.
+Because the fields of healthcare and health education are increasingly important in our society, there is a growing need for professionals who understand how communication affects views and behaviors concerning health.
 How do health providers and patients impact each other?
 Why are some health campaigns effective while others are not?
 How do politics impact our health?
 What role do our family experiences play in our health decisions?
 Where do we get our health information?
 These are just some of the issues you will examine as part of the Health Communication interest area.

 Future careers, post-grad opportunities